Warz1154/Leukocytes-Detection-and-Classification-from-Blood-Smear-Images-using-deep-learning-models-/readme.md

    - F1 Score: 0.4310

 ### Results Summary
-- YOLOv8 demonstrated the best real-time detection efficiency.
+- YOLOv8n achieved the highest detection metrics, with a precision of **0.8644** and mAP50 of **0.9048**, making it the most efficient and accurate model for this task.
-- UNET + MEDSAM achieved high segmentation performance.
+- UNET + MEDSAM showed superior segmentation performance with a test F1 Score of **0.9158**.

 ---